0x65-e/computingatucla/trading.md

 Software engineers at quant finance firms usually do not require any different preparation than software engineers in other industries.
 Even roles that work on trading-critical components do not expect specialized financial knowledge or statistical preparation.
 For more information on software engineering in general, check out the [dedicated guide](/guides/fields/software).

-SWE compensation tends to be the least variable when compared to the quantitative roles, although it is more variable than software engineering compensation in other industries.
+SWE compensation tends to be less variable than the quantitative roles, although it is more variable than software engineering compensation in other industries.
 Pay transparency in the tech industry leads to more standardized compensation for SWEs when compared to the quantitative roles.
 Quant firms tend to have higher compensation for SWEs than other industries (especially for new grads), though they often have higher hiring bars, performance standards, and longer working hours.

 ### Site Reliability Engineer (SRE)